oakes/play-clj/TUTORIAL.md

 Most games need some way to keep track of all the things displayed within them.
 We call these things "entities".
 Normally, we need to remember attributes such as their position, size, and possibly other values like health and damage.
 In play-clj, these entities are simply maps, so you can store whatever you want inside of them.

-Often, games will store these entities in a list, and in their render function they will loop over the list, perform whatever changes are necessary on the entities (such as moving them), and then call a function to render them.
-This, of course, would not be idiomatic in Clojure, and leads to more complicated software.
+Often, games will store these entities in a list, and in their render function they will loop over the list, modify the entities (such as moving them), and then call a function to render them.
+With functional programming, on the other hand, we want to avoid directly mutating values, as it leads to more complicated and error-prone software.

-In play-clj, the entities list is stored behind the scenes and is given to you in each function within `defscreen`.
+Intead, play-clj stores the entities list behind the scenes and passes it to each function within `defscreen`.
 It's a normal Clojure list, so you can't directly change it.
 Instead, you must return a new entities list at the end of each `defscreen` function, which will then be provided to all other functions when they run.

 ## Loading a Texture